Mirror Standard

 Where Corrections Appear

 Corrections are made directly on the affected article page.
 We do not hide corrections or relocate them elsewhere.
 If a reader encounters an error in an article, the correction will appear in that same article.
+Depending on the nature of the issue, Mirror Standard may use a correction note, a clarification note, an update note, or a combination of those tools.

 Reader Submissions